 Consumer policy cuts across organisational boundaries and involves issues that are the responsibility of a number of different ministries.
-The Ministry of Children, Equality and Social Inclusion endeavours to strengthen consumer rights, interests and safety.
+The Ministry of Children and Families endeavours to strengthen consumer rights, interests and safety.

 The Debt Settlement Act gives individuals with serious debt problems the opportunity to gain control of their economy.
 A debt settlement scheme is an agreement to pay as much as possible of the debt during a limited period, and then have the remaining debt cancelled.